AndrewMonteith/UFL/README.md

 Think about tranformation pass tools.
 Don't consider the UFL a tree, consider it a DAG.
 Think about avoiiding visting the same expression twice.
 Trees aren't large enough that creating a new tree isn't expensive expensive

 ### Questions & Answers
+Q: What code trigger the non-identity mapping in function pulling
+A: Not necessary

+Q: is_cellwise_constant for Jacobian
+A: Mention how it could help in report but don't implement

 Q: ufl_domain is commented as saying it should be deprecated?
 I presume I should do the same.
 A: The TODO was wrong